danielhour/DINC-watchOS/README.md

 <img src="https://github.com/danielhour/DINC/raw/dev/Screenshots/efficiency.png" width="175">

 *Complication & Glance Support*
 <br>Out-of-sight leads to out-of-mind which is why the DINC app is best utilized with a watch face complication or an easy to access glance.
+This way you have a constant reminder of what your safe-to-spend DINC number is.
 <br>
 <img src="https://github.com/danielhour/DINC/raw/dev/Screenshots/complication.png" width="175">  <img src="https://github.com/danielhour/DINC/raw/dev/Screenshots/glance.png" width="175">